-During her first year, Lita was continuously invited to lunch with Christian Embassy, Campus Crusade for Christ's ministry to diplomats, but she never felt she had time.
+During her first year, Lita was continuously invited to lunch with Christian Embassy, Cru's ministry to diplomats, but she never felt she had time.
 Finally, she decided to accept the long-standing invitation.

 At the lunch, Lita heard someone read these words of Jesus: "Come to Me all who are weary and heavy laden, and I will give you rest" (Matthew 11:28).
 Lita knew immediately that although she had known about Jesus, she'd been missing closeness to God.